 Mailing address: Mauß Datenschutz GmbH

 Neuer Wall 10

-Personal data is information that is specific to your person.
-This includes your name, address, telephone number and email address, but also other data such as your location, your IP address, or bank details.
-To use our internet site, it is not necessary for you to disclose your personal details.
-However, in certain cases, we need your name and your address as well as further information, so that we can provide the requested information.
+Personal data is information about your person.
+This includes your name, address, telephone number and email address, but also data such as your location, IP address or bank details.
+You do not have to disclose personal information to use our website.
+However, in certain cases, we need your name and address as well as other information so that we can provide the requested information or services.

-All the data you enter on our sites is transmitted to us in encrypted form.
-The same applies for the delivery of our web pages.
-It applies even when you access the site without specifying encryption (using http protocol instead of https); the site’s response to such unencrypted access is automatically encrypted.
+The information that we collect on our homepage is only passed on to us in encrypted form.
+The same goes for the delivery of our web pages.
+This applies even if you access our website without encryption; the response from our web server is already encrypted.

-We process any personal data that you actively enter for transmission to us.
-We also automatically process personal data based on the use of our website.
-So your personal data may be processed in the following cases in particular:
+We process personal information that you actively submit to us when you enter it.
+We also automatically process personal information resulting from the use of our website.
+So your personal information may be processed in the following cases in particular:

 - When you visit our website;